-Snap-on employed approximately 11,300 people at the end of January 2014; Snap-on employed approximately 11,200 people at the end of January 2013.
+Snap-on employed approximately 11,400 people at the end of January 2015; Snap-on employed approximately 11,300 people at the end of January 2014.

 Approximately 2,600 employees, or 23% of Snap-on's worldwide workforce, are represented by unions and/or covered under collective bargaining agreements.
-The number of covered union employees whose contracts expire within the next five years approximates 1,200 employees in 2014 and 1,050 employees in 2015.
-There are no contracts currently scheduled to expire in 2016, 2017 or 2018.
-In recent years, Snap-on has not experienced any significant work slow-downs, stoppages or other labor disruptions.
+The number of covered union employees whose contracts expire over the next five years approximates 1,250 employees in 2015; 400 employees in 2016; and 600 employees in 2017; there are no contracts currently scheduled to expire in 2018 or 2019.
+In recent years, Snap-on has not experienced any significant work slowdowns, stoppages or other labor disruptions.